cancerberoSgx/yamat/README.md

 ## yamat run

  * **Runs a command on all packages**.
 For example `yamat run npm test` will execute `npm test` on each package, serially.
-If one ends with exit code different than 0 then yarmat will also.
+If one ends with exit code different than 0 then yamat will also.

 # Common Publishing workflow